-- Before using the restore option, the IBM VASA Provider service must be stopped as explained in "Checking and controlling the Spectrum Control Base service" on page 133.
+- Before using the restore option, the IBM VASA Provider service must be stopped as explained in "Checking and controlling the Spectrum Control Base service" on page 135.
 Start the service again after the configuration has been loaded. - restore should be used only with a freshly installed Spectrum Control Base that has not yet been configured.

 Table 15.
-Arguments for sc_configuration
+Arguments for sc\configuration

-Argument Use after sc_configuration to: backup -f <file name=""> -k <32characters> or</file> Save the current IBM Storage Provider configuration to the specified file using an AES-256 encryption key that comprises 32 characters. backupfile <file name="">key <32 characters></file> For example: sc_configuration backup -f confbackup -k abcdefghijklmnop Important: You will need to provide this key in any restore operation (see below).
+Argument Use after sc_configuration to: backup -f <file name=""> -k &lt;32characters&gt; or</file> Save the current IBM Storage Provider configuration to the specified file using an AES-256 encryption key that comprises 32 characters. backupfile <file name="">key &lt;32 characters&gt;</file> For example: sc_configuration backup -f confbackup -k abcdefghijk1mnop Important: You will need to provide this key in any restore operation (see below).

 Table 15.
-Arguments for sc_configuration (continued)
+Arguments for sc\configuration (continued)

-Argument Use after sc_configuration to: restore -f <file name=""> -k <32 characters> or</file> Load a configuration from a specified file by providing the file name and the encryption key that was used in the creation of the file. restorefile <file name="">key <32 characters></file> Attention: See the notes above this table.
-For example: sc_configuration restore -f confgbackup -k abcdefghijklmnop restore -f ./vasa115exported.db Restore an existing Spectrum Control Base configuration that was made with IBM Storage Provider for VMware VASA version 1.1.5 (applicable only to XIV systems).
-For this restore operation, you do not need to provide an encryption key: sc_configuration restore -f ./vasa115exported.db -h Display help information that is relevant to sc_configuration . orhelp You can also display help for the backup or restore argument if it is typed on the command line as well.
+Argument Use after sc_configuration to: restore -f <file name=""> -k &lt;32 characters&gt; or</file> Load a configuration from a specified file by providing the file name and the encryption key that was used in the creation of the file. restorefile <file name="">key &lt;32 characters&gt;</file> Attention: See the notes above this table.
+For example: sc_configuration restore -f confgbackup -k abcdefghijklmnop restore -f ./vasall5exported.db Restore an existing Spectrum Control Base configuration that was made with IBM Storage Provider for VMware VASA version 1.1.5 (applicable only to XIV systems).
+For this restore operation, you do not need to provide an encryption key: sc_configuration restore -f ./vasall5exported.db -h Display help information that is relevant to sc_configuration . orhelp You can also display help for the backup or restore argument if it is typed on the command line as well.